AntonLundd/portfolio-project-1/README.md

 ## Unfixed Bugs

 - I am having trouble with the responsiveness of my image on smaller screen sizes.
 Hopefully in the future i can solve this bug.
-- A bug i did not have time to squash is the light blue background as well as the navigation bar looks weird on really small phone screens.
+- A bug i have not figured out how to squash is the light blue background as well as the navigation bar that looks weird on smaller phone screens.

 ## Validator Testing